SvetlanaM/webp-image-compression/Readme.md

 <hr>

 ## S3 upload ##
-Amazon S3 is part of my custom ugly quick one hour code, but If you really want to implement upload to S3 butckets, you:
+Amazon S3 is part of my custom ugly quick one hour code, but If you really want to implement upload to S3 butckets, you need:

-need define also content type and correct rights
+define also content type and correct rights

 ```python
   ExtraArgs={'ACL': 'public-read', 'ContentType': 'image/webp'})